-Our brewery is located at 1336 Phinney’s Lane in Hyannis and currently consists of a 15 bbl direct fired brewhouse purchased in 2008 from Premier Stainless Systems and 2 x 60 bbl, 9 x 30 bbl and 3 x 15 bbl fermenters along with 2 x 60 bbl jacketed brites, 2 x 30 bbl jacketed brites , 1 x 20bbl single wall brite, 6 x 15 bbl single wall brites and 2 x 7 bbl single wall brites.
+Our brewery is located at 1336 Phinney’s Lane in Hyannis and after an expansion project during the winter of 2016, currently consists of a 30 bbl 3 vessel system from Premier Stainless Systems.
+Fermentation/Cellaring includes: 2 x 60 bbl, and 9 x 30 bbl fermenters along with 2 x 60 bbl jacketed brites, 2 x 30 bbl jacketed brites , 1 x 20bbl single wall brite, 6 x 15 bbl single wall brites and 2 x 7 bbl single wall brites.

 Cape Cod Beer History/Timeline

 Cape Cod Beer started out in April of 2004, brewing at the old Hyport Brewing Company at the west end of Main Street in Hyannis.
 We brewed there for almost 2 years…schlepping kegs across town to wash them in our storage space, and sold homebrew supplies out of our house in those early days…